Cooking for Wellness - FALL 2020 Webinar Series

 Fall Cooking Series - Soup Making 101 with Regional Ingredients

-In this webinar you will learn a variety of simple ways to enjoy the peak flavors autumn through making delicious and comforting soups.
-Learn how to make meat and vegetables stocks and soups for simple, nutritious meals in minutes using ingredients that have been sourced from Midwestern food producers.
+In this webinar you will learn a variety of simple ways to enjoy the peak flavors of latte autumn through making delicious and comforting soups.
+Learn how to make two healthful soups for simple, nutritious meals in minutes using ingredients that have been sourced from Midwestern food producers.

 Tuesday, December 8, 2020 - 11:30 - 12:45 pm - Register here